jpcolomer/PositiveNegativeTimeEntity/README.md

 Wednesday works for me.*

 ## Features
 * Unigrams: The first feature included are unigrams as bag-of-words.
 It only includes the presence of a word.
 * POS-TAG: The POS TAG of the 2 previous and 2 following words to the Time Entity are included as features.
 * Negation: Negation should be an important feature, since it changes the meaning of a word.
-Therefore, whenever there is a negation in a sentence, the *not_* is prepended to the word that are to the right of the negation.
+Therefore, whenever there is a negation in a sentence, the *not_* string is prepended to the words that are to the right of the negation.
 For example, *I can't meet on DATE* it turns to *I can't not_meet not_on not_Date*

-There are more advanced features that can be added like
+There are more advanced features that could be used like
 * Dependency trees
 * Lexicons

 ## Classifier
-There should be a lot of features that doesn't add relevant information to the model, therefore I think a classifier with a L1 penalty can have a good result as I expect that the model is sparse.
+There should be a lot of features that doesn't add relevant information to the model, therefore I think a classifier with a L1 penalty can have a good performance as I expect the model to be sparse.

-I used Naive Bayes, linear SVM with L1 penalty and linear SVM with L2 penalty and chosed the best among those using cross validation.
+I used Naive Bayes, linear SVM with L1 penalty and linear SVM with L2 penalty and I chosed the best among those using cross validation.

 ## Process